 This can't be real, a skeptic may think at first.
 But when she stands in front of the mirror, in a gown that fits like it was made just for her, the defenses melt away.
 She smiles.

-At last year's boutique at The Shops at Worthington Place, 1,078 "Cinderella girls" were outfitted head-to-toe for their high school dances--a 30 percent increase from the year before.
+At last year's boutique in Worthington Place, 1,078 "Cinderella girls" were outfitted head-to-toe for their high school dances.
 Students represented 138 high schools in the area, proving to the "fairies" (as volunteers call themselves) that the need isn't just great, it's everywhere.
-With more than 4,000 gowns in their inventory, the hope is to help even more teens this year.
+With more than 4,000 gowns in their inventory, the hope is to help even more teens this year, Fergus said.

 But their purpose is more than just providing a pretty look.
 The goal is to build self esteem.
 With this in mind, no girl is asked to qualify her need for a dress.

 Cinderella's Closet Boutique will be held on April 7, 9, 10, 14 and 16.
-For more information visit FairyGoodmothers.org.
+For more information or to get involved, visit FairyGoodmothers.org.